The Ninja Foodi Is the New Multicooker Everyone's Talking About

 How does the Ninja Foodi work?

-There are several steps to using this miracle product.
-You can either use the air fryer and pressure cooker separately, or do both actions consecutively.
-Yes, you can air fry and pressure cook at the same time.
+There are several steps to using this miracle product, but you can only use one function at a time.
 The 6.5-quart pressure cooking basket is capable of holding up to six pounds of meat, and it can cook frozen meat within just 20 minutes—an expedited pace compared with traditional baking methods.
 The 4-quart air fryer basket allows you to cook and crisp anything from vegetables to meat.
 But if you want to do both for the same food, all you have to do is drop in the crisping lid after the food has been thoroughly cooked.
 This gives the meat or vegetable that crispy outside while remaining juicy and tender on the inside, a process Ninja calls TenderCrisp technology.
 And there's no oil in sight!